dankamongmen/notcurses/doc/man/man3/notcurses_menu.3.md

 };

 typedef struct ncmenu_options {
-  bool bottom;              // on the bottom row, as opposed to top row bool hiding;              // hide the menu when not being used struct ncmenu_section* sections; // array of 'sectioncount' menu_sections int sectioncount;         // must be positive uint64_t headerchannels;  // styling for header uint64_t sectionchannels; // styling for sections
+  bool bottom;  // on the bottom row, as opposed to top row bool hiding;  // hide the menu when not being used struct ncmenu_section* sections; // 'sectioncount' menu_sections int sectioncount;         // must be positive uint64_t headerchannels;  // styling for header uint64_t sectionchannels; // styling for sections